hapify/cli/README.md

     - `hasLabel` (boolean): Denotes if the model has at least one label field.
     - `hasNullable` (boolean): Denotes if the model has at least one nullable field.
     - `hasMultiple` (boolean): Denotes if the model has at least one multiple field.
+    - `hasImportant` (boolean): Denotes if the model has at least one important field.
     - `hasSearchable` (boolean): Denotes if the model has at least one searchable field.
     - `hasSortable` (boolean): Denotes if the model has at least one sortable field.
     - `hasPrivate` (boolean): Denotes if the model has at least one private field.
     - `hasInternal` (boolean): Denotes if the model has at least one internal field.
+    - `hasRestricted` (boolean): Denotes if the model has at least one restricted field.
-    - `hasImportant` (boolean): Denotes if the model has at least one important field.
+    - `hasOwnership` (boolean): Denotes if the model has at least one ownership field.
     - `hasSearchableLabel` (boolean): Denotes if the model has at least one field marked as label and also searchable.
     - `hasDependencies` - non-deep model only (boolean): Denotes if the model has dependencies to other models or itself (through an `entity` field).
     - `isReferenced` - non-deep model only (boolean): Denotes if the model is referenced by other models.